-Division Chairs and the Chief Academic Officer may, in certain circumstances, approve course substitutions or waive courses listed in degree plans.
+Division Chairs and the institutional deans or Vice President of Learning may, in certain circumstances, approve course substitutions or waive courses listed in degree plans.
 Course substitutions must be of similar content and difficulty.
-Students who have requested substitutions should ensure that these have been received by the Admissions Office and are reflected on the student's graduation check list prepared by the Admissions Office.
-Substitution forms are available in the Admissions Office.
+Students who have requested substitutions should ensure that these have been received by the Admissions and Records Office and are reflected on the student's graduation check list prepared by the Admissions and Records Office.
+Substitution forms are available in the Admissions and Records Office.